 Arrange for adult supervision.
 Adults should provide supervision and guidance for all program levels, and must accompany Daisies, Brownies, and Juniors when they are selling, taking orders, and delivering products.
 Adults oversee Cadettes, Seniors, and Ambassadors, and must be aware of how, when, and where the girls are selling products.
 In addition, an adult must be readily accessible to girls when they are participating in product sales.
 This can be accomplished by an adult being present with the girls or by having the adult and girls exchange telephone numbers.
+Girls should never deliver cookies alone.
 Adults need to be present at booth activities with girls at any program level.
+Parents, guardians, or caregivers must approve all girl-delivered online orders and supervise all communications and product delivery.